MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/command-line-options-for-setup.md

     -   **Details:** Specifies the port number to use for the proxy port.

 ### Unattended install for a primary site
-Use the following details to install a primary site or to install a central administration site by using an unattended Setup script file.
+Use the following details to install a primary site by using an unattended Setup script file.

 **Identification**